If you swallow Suboxone, it won’t work correctly. Suboxone contains two active ingredients, and neither work well when swallowed.

 Will Suboxone work if you swallow it?

-Suboxone will not work as intended if you swallow it since it is designed to be taken either under the tongue or in the cheek.
+Suboxone will not work as intended if you swallow it since it is designed to be dissolved either under the tongue or in the cheek.
 Be sure to take medications like Suboxone as prescribed by your doctor.

 What happens when you swallow buprenorphine?

-1. Emergency department buprenorphine/naloxone(Suboxone): Home dosing information.
+- Emergency Department Buprenorphine/Naloxone (Suboxone): Home Dosing Information.
 MyHealth Alberta. https://myhealth.alberta.ca/health/AfterCareInformation/pages/conditions.aspx?hwid=custom.ab_suboxone_homedosing_ac_adult.
 March 2021.
-Accessed December 2021.
+Accessed November 2022.

 - Highlights of Prescribing Information.
 Access FDA. https://www.accessdata.fda.gov/drugsatfda_docs/label/2019/020733s024lbl.pdf.
 2002.
-Accessed December 2021.
+Accessed November 2022.

-3. Buprenorphine / Naloxone Buccal Film (BUNAVAIL)C-III.
+- Buprenorphine / Naloxone Buccal Film (BUNAVAIL)C-III.
 Pharmacy Benefits Management Services, U.S. Department of Veterans Affairs. https://www.pbm.va.gov/PBM/clinicalguidance/abbreviatedreviews/Buprenorphine_NX_Buccal_Film_BUNAVAIL_%20Abbreviated_Review.pdf.
 September 2014.
-Accessed December 2021.
+Accessed November 2022.